Conversion Optimization

 Pro Tip: Write copy to trigger the right emotion, for example, if you mention these features in your product description: “Noise-canceling.
 Immersive sound.
 40-hour battery.” — make the subhead: “No distractions.
 Just you, your playlist, and your focus.”

-11. Your visuals don’t look professional
+11. Your store visuals don’t make the buying decision easy

 A report shows that 22% of eCommerce returns were because the products looked different from the one that was on the store’s page.